Ahmed bin Ali bin Abdulla Al Khalifa: Biography

-Al Khalifa was vice-chairman of the Board of Directors of Al-Muharraq SC from 1978 to 1989 and has chaired it since April 1994.
+Al Khalifa was vice-chairman of the Board of Directors for Al-Muharraq SC from 1978 to 1989 and has chaired it since April 1994.
 He also held two festivals under the patronage of Prime Minister of Bahrain Khalifa bin Salman Al Khalifa (the first on April 17, 1996, and the second on April 26, 2000) to honor pioneering businesspeople in Muharraq.